JaCaLla/TouchFaceIDValidation/README.md

 # TouchID/FaceId Validation
-This repository contains a basic implementation that receives Push notifications.
+This repository implements an iOS App development that implements local biometric authentication.

 This repository serves as the foundational code for the accompanying blog post.
 [Unlocking Firebase iOS Push Notifications](https://javios.eu/swift/harnessing-nfc-technology-in-your-ios-app/)